fix-me/react-library-load-asset/README.md

 ## Challenge
 If you look inside the network packets of your browsers developer console F12, you will notice that the 'testFile.yaml' contents got overwritten with the default react index page.
 So **what changes need to be done inside library to get the file loaded properly, __without__ touching reactapps package.json and doing devServer stuff or something similar?**

+## Solution
-# If you found this, looking for a solution, try rollup: https://medium.com/@kelin2025/so-you-wanna-use-es6-modules-714f48b3a953
+If you found this, looking for a solution, try rollup: https://medium.com/@kelin2025/so-you-wanna-use-es6-modules-714f48b3a953